CompositionalIT/blogpost-json-validation/blogpost.md

 ## Pitfall 2: decoding into null!

 ### System.Text.Json decodes into NULL if values are missing! you need to validate everything that can be null including a null check

+## Pitfall 3: Giving errors one by one

 ```
 Nice lil example of using validation CU for validation, and sending a 404 message on failure